KageKirin/value_ptr/readme.md

 Due to the above reasons, `value_ptr` has a template parameter that defines the cloning strategy, similar to how `std::unique_ptr` allows for custom deleters.
 A default definition is given for non-class types that performs a simple copy, and this definition can be expanded to class types by specializing `default_new`.

-One possible option for the future would be to use `std::default_allocator` rather than `default_new`.
+One possible option for the future would be to use `std::allocator` rather than `default_new`.